google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 day-of-year when zero percent snow cover was first experienced (blue is early, yellow is late).
 One can notice a number of interesting patterns.
-Frozen lakes have been shown to decrease air temperatures in adjacent pixels, resulting in delayed snow melt (Rouse et al., 1997; Wang et al., 2008).
+Frozen lakes have been shown to decrease air temperatures in adjacent pixels, resulting in delayed snow melt (Rouse et al., 1997; Salomonson and Appel, 2004;
+Wang and Derksen, 2007).

 Additionally, the protected estuaries of the Northwest Passages have earlier dates of no snow compared to the landscapes exposed to the currents and winds